-Looking at human organizations “big picture”, the basic function of a business or enterprise is to collect and deploy Financial resources (and their surrogates, “assets” and “liabilities”) to enable an enterprise’s Workforce to serve Customers with the assistance of Supply and Distribution partners.
+Looking at human organizations “big picture”, the basic function of a business or enterprise is to collect and deploy Financial resources (and their derived “assets” and “liabilities”) to enable its Workforce to serve its Customers with the assistance of Supply and Distribution partners.

 Success in each discipline requires the total integration of Priority-dictating business process execution and enabling technology implementation.
 And, therein lives the challenge.